-Here you can change options concerning the opening and saving of files.
+Use this tab to change options regarding the opening and saving of files.

 Auto recovery: Save state every ... minutes

 When this option is enabled, BasicMaker automatically makes a temporary backup copy of every open script on a periodic basis.
 You can enter a period of 1 to 100 minutes.